drewbwarren/ME_495_Final/README.md

 ### Explaination of Main Nodes

-#### track_cup
-* This node subscribes to the video from the camera in Baxter's left hand and finds the position of a red cup.
-OpenCV programming is used to do blob tracking to find the largest red oject in view of the camera and then the node publishes the x and y pixel positions of the centroid.
-The node also obtains data coming from the range finder in Baxter's hand and publishes that with the x and y positions.

 #### scan
 * This node places the arm in a position where the wrist and end effector are parallel to the table and the camera can see the surface.
 Joint left_w0 rotates slowly so that the camera can look at everything on the table.
 When the cup moves to the middle of the camera's view according to the x and y pixel positions from the track_cup node, the joint stops moving, and the node signals to the move_to_cup node to start its task.